-For more information on using the Data Link API, see Microsoft's Universal Data Access Web site at http://msdn.microsoft.com/data.
+For more information on using the Data Link API, see the OLE DB Programmer's Guide in the Microsoft MSDN library at http://msdn2.microsoft.com/en-us/library/ms713643.aspx.

 CHAPTER 5 Using the ADO.NET Interface

 This chapter describes the ADO.NET interface and explains how to prepare to use this interface and how to define an ADO.NET database profile.